syntax-tree/hast/readme.md

 > included.
 > In [JavaScript][], both `null` and `undefined` must be similarly ignored.

-The DOM is strict in reflecting HTML and hast is not.
+The DOM has strict rules on how it coerces HTML to expected values, whereas hast is more lenient in how it reflects the source.
 Where the DOM treats `<div hidden="no"></div>` as having a value of `true` and `<img width="yes">` as having a value of `0`, these should be reflected as `'no'` and `'yes'`, respectively, in hast.